ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    **REST Service integration Authentication:**
    When application is having online connectivity, it may need to push and pull the packet and the respective status from server.
 Whenever communication happening with online services the OAuth token need to be generated and should be attached to the header of the http request.
-To generate the OAuth token the client secret key / login user id / password would be passed to the Ã¢â‚¬ËœLoginÃ¢â‚¬â„¢ REST service.
-If success it will provide us the valid OAuth token in the http response.
+To generate the OAuth token the client secret key / login user id / password would be passed to the Login REST service.
+If success it will provide us the valid token in the http response.
 The same token would be passed during rest of REST service communication.

    **Trusted Platform Module (TPM):**